Adult Swim: Programming

-Original shows currently in-production and seen on Adult Swim include The Eric Andre Show, Rick and Morty, and Smiling Friends.
-Adult Swim is best known for its inaugural slate of programming, which were mainly parodies and remakes based on Hanna-Barbera cartoons (including Space Ghost Coast to Coast, Harvey Birdman, Attorney at Law, and Sealab 2021).
+Original shows currently in-production and seen on Adult Swim include Aqua Teen Hunger Force, Off the Air, Rick and Morty, Smiling Friends, Primal, Common Side Effects, and My Adventures with Superman.
+Adult Swim is well known for its inaugural slate of programming, which were mainly parodies and remakes based on Hanna-Barbera properties (including Space Ghost Coast to Coast, Harvey Birdman, Attorney at Law, The Brak Show, and Sealab 2021), as well as for later hits including Rick and Morty, Robot Chicken, and The Boondocks.

-Adult Swim also airs syndicated programs from 20th Television (Bob's Burgers, Futurama, King of the Hill), original series produced for sister network TBS (American Dad!), and have acquired and co-produced various anime series.
-Via Adult Swim, Cartoon Network is one of the few U.S. networks to carry anime, and the only network that airs such programming aimed at young adults and teens rather than children.
+Adult Swim also airs syndicated programs from 20th Television Animation (American Dad!, Bob's Burgers, Family Guy, Futurama, King of the Hill) and Corus Entertainment (Psi Cops) and have acquired and co-produced various anime series.
+Via Adult Swim, Cartoon Network is one of the few U.S. networks to carry anime, with Disney XD and AXS TV (through the Anime.com Hour block) being the others.

+Toonami

-Currently, most anime and action-genre programming air on Saturday nights as part of Toonami, a former Cartoon Network programming block that was relaunched by Adult Swim on May 26, 2012, as a "block-within-a-block".
+Currently, most anime and action-genre programming air on Saturday nights as part of Toonami, Cartoon Network's former anime programming block that was relaunched by Adult Swim on May 26, 2012, as a "block-within-a-block".
+Like in the Cartoon Network incarnation, the block is hosted by robot TOM (voiced by Steve Blum) and AI matrix SARA (voiced by Dana Swanson), with several "Total Immersion Events" having featured changes to the setting of the block and appearances of the hosts.
 Cartoon Network shows that have gained a following among older viewers have also aired on Toonami; in particular, Samurai Jack proved popular enough in reruns to warrant a revival in 2017.

+Prior to Toonami's revival, Adult Swim carried anime programming under the name Adult Swim Action (also known as AcTN), and aired anime on weekdays and Saturdays before relegating anime programming exclusively to Saturdays by 2009.

+Older anime programming briefly aired as a part of Toonami Rewind, a Friday afternoon block that launched on May 31, 2024, and ended later in the year on December 27.
+The block's only three featured programs were reabsorbed into the regular Toonami block in January 2025.